Laboratory of Dendrochronology

 - To perform statistical analyses on all the available data

-obtained in framework of the project) in order to identify
+framework of the project) in order to identify factors, which have

 - To investigate the solar-terrestrial climate link, its